+We have a strong and supportive investor base whose ongoing support is key to realising the growth ambitions of the Group.
 Shareholders are a key stakeholder for the future success of the Group, and consequently investor relations are a key focus area for the Directors.
-The Board regularly engages investors on Group performance following trading updates and results announcements with virtual video meetings and scheduled calls.
+The Board regularly engages investors on Group performance following trading updates and results announcements with meetings and presentations.
 Feedback is regularly collected via our broker following results updates and presentations.
 We have actively engaged our shareholders throughout the transition to the new operating model and the execution of the updated strategy centred on profitable cash generative growth.
 The Board acknowledges its duty to act fairly between members.
 Where there are conflicting interests, we will act as fairly as we are able to consider the implications for each stakeholder.

-On behalf of the Board detailing the Strategic Report on pages 1 to 18:
+On behalf of the Board detailing the Strategic Report on pages 4 to 24: